Saturday, August 31, 2024

 We spotted a guy walking around with his bagpipes at the park

-We had a devious Indian food meal in Sterling that night.
+We had a delicious Indian food meal in Sterling that night.
 This giant rolled up thin pancake thing was super tasty and came with lots of dipping sauces to try.

 The next morning we popped into the Church of the Holy Rude in Stirling.